etsryn/File-Type-Converter/README.md

    ```

 # Additional Requirement
-1. Poppler for Windows : Link
+### Poppler for Windows : Link Below (Open in any web-browser, then perform the following steps)
    ```bash
    https://github.com/Priyanshiguptaaa/OCRLinguist.git
    ```